 By 1950, the Texas Almanac had become a reference book on resources, industries, commerce, history, government, population, and other subjects relating to the political, civic, and economic development of Texas.

 Stuart Malcolm McGregor, who had edited the Texas Almanac since 1925, retired in 1961 after publication of the 1961–62 edition, which was dedicated to him by the publishers.
 The editorial policies and format that he established were continued in later editions.
 In 1961, Walter B. Moore became editor of the publication.
 Fred R. Pass succeeded him in June 1973.
 Upon Pass’s resignation in 1981, Michael T. Kingston became editor.

 Kingston served as editor until his death in 1994, at which time Mary G. Ramos was named editor.
 Ramos had worked for the Texas Almanac since 1985, when she was named assistant and then associate editor, replacing Ruth Harris, who had worked for The Dallas Morning News for 49 years.
 Ramos retired as editor in 2003.
 The Almanac is now edited by Elizabeth Cruce Alvarez and Robert Plocheck.

 On May 5, 2008, the Dallas Morning News, Inc. donated the Texas Almanac to the Texas State Historical Association, since 1897 regarded as one of the nation’s most dynamic regional historical organizations.
 The gift included inventory, work-in-progress, its trademark, its URL, archives, and certain other assets.

 TSHA publishes the Southwestern Historical Quarterly, more than 100 books in print, and the internationally known Handbook of Texas Online, which received more than 4,000,000 page views a month.
-Future book editions of the Texas Almanac will be publications of the Texas State Historical Association.
+The Almanac online contains features in addition to those in the current print edition.